barryclark/jekyll-now/_posts/2023-07-20-unsafe-rust-exploration.md

 That's not necessarily wrong, but it's not constructive.
 Because clearly you _can_ use `unsafe` to make the compiler accept programs that you could not formulate in safe Rust only.
 Some of those programs are sound, some are not.
-So what I want to explore a bit more in depth when to use unsafe code and how to think about it.

 ## Unsafe Is Not About Circumventing Anything